-Basic Pathophysiology
+MED1160 - Basic Pathophysiology

 This course offers an introduction to the physiological basis of the disease process.
 Students will gain knowledge in the mechanisms of disease, etiology, signs, symptoms, diagnostic measures, treatment modalities for each body system.
 Congenital diseases, conditions resulting from trauma, pharmacology, and diagnostic tests will be reviewed.

+Code MED1160

+Credits 3

-Pre/Co-Reguisites: BIO1110 and MED1105 Course fee: \$45
+Pre/Corequisites BIO1110 and MED1105

+Fee \$45.00

-Clinical Medical Assisting
+MED1555 - Clinical Medical Assisting

 Students will gain knowledge on the proper use of PPE, infection control protocols, and receive blood borne pathogen training.
 Students will gain proficiency in measuring and accurately recording vital signs, aiding with testing and exams, along with assisting in minor surgery.
 Special procedures for pediatrics, otolaryngology, ophthalmology, gynecology, and obstetrics will be studied.
 Medication administration will be practiced, including the 7 rights, routes of administration, medication classification, and dosage calculations.

+Code MED1555

+Credits 3

+Pre/Corequisites MED1105, AHA/HCP/CPR

+Fee \$53.00

+MED1800 - Phlebotomy

-Pre/Co-Reguisites: MED1105, AHA/HCP/CPR Course fee: \$53 lab to practice venipuncture/skin puncture lab are incorporated in the course.
+Principles of phlebotomy history, safety, terminology, review of the circulatory system, lab equipment and techniques, obtaining a blood sample, customer service and ethical considerations are included.
+Simulated campus lab to practice venipuncture/skin puncture lab are incorporated in the course.
 Point of care testing, specimen transport and processing will be demonstrated.
 Students will gain clinical experience at a hospital or laboratory setting for a 12- hours externship.
 In order to successfully complete the course, students must obtain 10 capillary punctures and 50 venipunctures from a human source.
-Prereauisite: MED1105

-Phlebotomy

-Principles of phlebotomy history, safety, terminology, review of the circulatory system, lab equipment and techniques, obtaining a blood sample, customer service and ethical considerations are included.
-Simulated campus